 Apply for the M.Div. program

-Master of Arts in Applied Theology: For the M.A.A.T. degree, a bachelor’s degree from an accredited institution in the United States or the equivalent training in a foreign university is preferred.
+Master of Applied Theology: For the M.A.T. degree, a bachelor’s degree from an accredited institution in the United States or the equivalent training in a foreign university is preferred.
 Although several factors constitute the profile for admission consideration (GPA and application materials), a minimum GPA of 2.5 overall and a 3.0 in your major is required.

 Diploma of Divinity: For the Diploma of Divinity program, a high school diploma or equivalent is preferred.